hallow-inc/interview-backend/README.md

 # Interview

-This repository contains two different challenges.
-Please review all files.
-Database access as well as which challenge you will be starting with will be provided at the start.
+This repository contains two different challenges, the one you will work on will be chosen at random during the interview.

+General Requirements:
+- Please have the code checked out and your environment ready to begin at the start of the interview
+- Some stub code has been provided, you do not have to use it or even use Javascript if you do not wish
+- Review all files and instructions before beginning
+- Database access to the data source will be provided during the interview

 ## User Activity
 Create a function which parses a list of activity located in the "sessions"